-Prepare the brown rice Pad Thai noodles according to package directions.
+Prepare the Pad Thai noodles according to package directions.
 Drain, rinse with cold water, and set aside.

 In a small bowl, whisk together soy sauce, peanut butter, fish sauce, rice vinegar, honey, sesame oil, sriracha, and lime juice.
 Set aside.